ehamiter/aicalart/README.md

 I have this set up on an Ubuntu home server with a cron schedule of:

 ```
-00 06 * * * cd /home/eric/projects/aicalart && ./env/bin/python3 ./generate.py >> ../logs/aicalart.log 2>&1
+00 00 * * * cd /home/eric/projects/aicalart && ./env/bin/python3 ./generate.py >> ../logs/aicalart.log 2>&1
 ```

 So if there's an error I can ssh into the machine and read the error log file it generated.
-Otherwise it should be ready to generate a pair of images and submit them to S3 at 6am CST every morning.
+Otherwise it should be ready to generate a pair of images and submit them to S3 at midnight CST every day.
 Since this updates the image asset that the website is already pointing to, this pseudo-deployment during promotion is near-instantaneous.

 ### Stability / Pull Requests